civetweb/civetweb/docs/UserManual.md

       URI is <?=mg.request_info.uri?>
     </p>

 Lua is known for it's speed and small size.
-Civetweb uses Lua version 5.2.2, the documentation for it can be found at
-[Lua 5.2 reference manual](http://www.lua.org/manual/5.2/).
+Civetweb currently uses Lua version 5.2.2.
+The documentation for it can be found in the [Lua 5.2 reference manual](http://www.lua.org/manual/5.2/).

-Note that this example uses function `mg.write()`, which prints data to the web page.
-Using function `mg.write()` is the way to generate web content from inside Lua code.
-In addition to `mg.write()`, all standard library functions are accessible from the Lua code (please check reference manual for details), and also information about the request is available in `mg.request_info` object, like request method, all headers, etcetera.
+Note that this example uses function `mg.write()`, which sends data to the web client.
+Using `mg.write()` is the way to generate web content from inside Lua code.
+In addition to `mg.write()`, all standard Lua library functions are accessible from the Lua code (please check the reference manual for details).
+Information on the request is available in the `mg.request_info` object, like the request method, all HTTP headers, etcetera.

 [page2.lua](https://github.com/sunsetbrew/civetweb/blob/master/test/page2.lua)
 is an example for a plain Lua script.